mingster/riben.life/web/doc/CREDIT/FUNCTIONAL-REQUIREMENTS-CREDIT.md

 - When `prepaidRequired` is true in RSVP settings
 - Customer can use credit to pay `minPrepaidAmount`
-- Credit is deducted when reservation status transitions to `AlreadyPaid`
+- Credit is deducted when the `alreadyPaid` flag is set to `true` on the reservation
 - Reservation is linked to order via `orderId`
 - Credit usage follows same flow as regular purchase